So… Focal does Countdown tournaments.

 Am I welcome?

-Plus you’re very, very welcome to bring friends, family members, other halves, work colleagues, people you’ve met on the bus… We count on your attendance to make this work.
+Plus, you’re very welcome to bring friends, family members, other halves, work colleagues, people you’ve met on the bus… We count on your attendance to make this work.

 Are the other players any good?

 There’s always a range of abilities represented at events.
 The high end is staggeringly high, at a level you’ll probably never see bettered.
-But not to fear – most players don’t know what an OPOPANAX is (it’s a tree).
-Most importantly, the majority of players enjoy their first event and many come back for more.
+But most importantly, the majority of players enjoy their first event and come back for more.
 No-one will be judged for how they play – in fact, you’ll be encouraged to keep at it!

 Additionally, if you have a bad start to a tournament, you’ll always end up playing those who have also had a bad start – so you won’t have to play six series champions in a row!